 - EU statistics on income and living conditions (EU-SILC) methodology

 - Material deprivation (t_ilc_md)

-- Material deprivation (ilc_md) (Implementation of changes in variables)
+- Material deprivation (ilc_md)

 - Material deprivation by dimension (ilc_mddd)

 - Regulation (EC) No 1177/2003 of 16 June 2003 concerning Community statistics on income and living conditions (EU-SILC)